sandiegojs/vanilla-browser-workshop/index.md

 ### Multiple Event Listeners

-One of the great things about event listeners is that we can attach multiple listeners per event, for example.
+One of the great things about event listeners is that we can attach multiple listeners per event.
+For example:

 ```
 function handlerOne() {